 The blue Power Ranger is a survivor of conversion therapy and was bullied about his sexuality on-set

 Yost, who played Billy Cranston, has spoken publicly in the past about his grim ordeal, which also included alleged bullying on-set.
-His statements about conversion therapy cropped up again this week on social media as part of the ongoing backlash against the UK government’s inaction when it comes to banning conversion therapy in the UK.
+His statements about conversion therapy crop up regularly on social media as part of the ongoing backlash against the UK government’s apparent inaction when it comes to banning conversion therapy in the UK.

 Boris Johnson’s government has come under increasing pressure over what’s seen as their failure to follow through on a previous promise to ban the damaging and discredited practice, which claims to be able to ‘cure’ LGBT+ people.

 Millennial gays growing up in the 90s will know Bill Cranston as the blue power ranger, the cute nerdy power ranger we all secretly fancied, played by David Yost.